it is a jungle out there.

 My father was born in 1920.
 His dad left one year later.

-His battle and campaign credentials include: Normandy, Ardennes (the Bulge), Northern France, and Rhineland.
-He brought home some cool memorabilia.
+His battle and campaign credentials include: Normandy, Ardennes (the Bulge), Northern France, and the Rhineland.
+He brought home some intense memorabilia.
 We seven kids destroyed it, as the war could not.

-Dad did not talk about the war, except for the cases of wine diverted from the brass, or the time he chauffeured General Omar Bradley.
+Dad did not talk about the war, except for the cases of wine diverted from the headquarters’s staff, or the time he chauffeured Omar Bradley.
 He said the captured Germans seemed just like them.
 Only they were on the losing side.

 He died at sixty.

-Each Memorial Day my parents had a picnic.
+Each Memorial Day my parents had a picnic (among others).
 It was an open house and lasted late into the night.

 The following poem is about my father and makes reference to such an occasion: